Growth and innovation

 Hewlett-Packard Company—the original garage startup—celebrates its 75th anniversary.

-2014 - HP to Split
+2014 - HP to split

 Hewlett-Packard Company announces plans to separate into two new publicly traded Fortune 50 companies.
 Hewlett Packard Enterprise will be comprised of HP's enterprise technology infrastructure, software and services businesses, while HP Inc. will contain HP's personal systems and printing businesses and will retain the current logo.